Dunning Best Practices: 10 Steps to Ending Passive Churn

-Years ago, it was a best practice to warn customers 30 days, 15 days, and 3 days before their card expired.
+Years ago, companies sent warning emails to customers 30, 15, and 3 days before their card expired.
 These pre-expiration emails were called “pre-dunning.”

 Why does this matter?
-Imagine we are “pre-dunning,” sending customers emails with warnings that say YOUR CARD WILL SOON EXPIRE!
+Imagine we are sending pre-dunning emails with the subject line "Urgent: Your card will soon expire!"

-When you turn off pre-dunning, these 7 payments clear without an issue.
+When you turn off pre-dunning, payments clear without an issue.
 Recurring billing doesn’t skip a beat.
-The renewal is seamless and low friction, as subscriptions are designed to be.
+Subscription renewals are seamless, as subscriptions are designed to be.

 If you’d like to get in front of your customers before their billing date, focus on friendly messaging that adds value for them.

-But spare them the warning letters—let Card Updater work its magic in the background.
+But spare them the pre-dunning emails—let card updates happen in the background.